 Advanced Placement (AP) Exams

-The fee associated with the AP Exam is $94 per exam or $10.00 per exam if you qualify for Free/Reduced Price Meal Program.
-Students who are enrolled in an AP course at ETHS will be automatically registered to take the related AP Exam offered by College Board.
-AP Exam fees are part of the student account.
+The fee associated with each AP course includes proprietary online resources from the College Board and exam registration.
+The course fee is $95 per course or $15.00 per course if you qualify for Free/Reduced Price Meal Program.
+Students who are enrolled in an AP course at ETHS will be automatically registered to take the related AP exam offered by College Board.
+AP exam fees are part of the student account.

 To make a payment online, visit the ETHS Webstore and choose Student Fees & Obligations.
 To make a payment in person using cash, credit/debit card, certified check, or money order, visit the Student Accounts Office (H110) during regular school hours.

 AP Exam Registration & Fee Payment – Exam Only Option

 Students who want to take an AP exam for a course they are either not enrolled in or that is not offered at ETHS (i.e. World History, Macroeconomics, Microeconomics, etc.) can register and pay to take the exam by completing the following steps by November 1, 2020.

 - Fill out the AP Exam Registration Form.
 Students can pick up this form from the Department Chair who oversees the related AP course.

 - Have the form signed by the Department Chair who oversees the related AP course.

 - Show the completed form to Student Accounts (H110) and pay the AP exam fee in cash, credit/debit card or money order.

 - Take the completed form and Student Accounts payment receipt to the ETHS Testing Coordinator in room N110 by November 1, 2020 in order to finalize the registration.